 - Spices.
 Cumin and smoked paprika add rich smoky, and earthy flavors.
 Salt and pepper are can’t-miss classics.

 - Onions.
+These are smothered pork chops with onions.
 The onions help build deep flavor for the gravy and pair nicely with the pork chops.

 - Chicken Stock.
-No heavy cream here.
+No smothered pork chops with mushroom soup or heavy cream here.
 Richly-flavored chicken stock or chicken broth acts as a base for our sauce (like in Crockpot Pork Roast).
 It also deglazes the pot after cooking the pork and onions, ensuring that we don’t miss any of those delightful browned bits.

 - Dijon Mustard.
 The tangy bite of Dijon mustard adds depth to the gravy and is a lovely pairing with the pork and onions.